birddevelper/gomologin/Readme.md

 <img src="https://m-shaeri.ir/blog/wp-content/uploads/2022/04/gologin.png"  height="200" >
 </p>

-**Gologin** is an easy to setup login manager for Go web applications.
-It helps you protect your application resources from unattended/unauthenticated access.
+**Gologin** is an easy to setup professional login manager for Go web applications.
+It helps you protect your application resources from unattended, unauthenticated or unauthorized access.
 Currently it works with SQL databases authentication.
+It is flexible, you can use it with any user/roles table structure in database.

 ## How to setup

-Get the package with this command :
+Get the package with following command :

 ```bash
 go get github.com/birddevelper/gologin